 Preside over Board Meetings.
 The chair presides over board meetings and ensures that discussion and decision-making are orderly and deliberate.
 She or he ensures that the meetings are conducted in a way that is fair to everybody-that diverse opinions are heard, issues are explored, time is used efficiently, and closure on issues is reached.
+The chair sets and reinforces expectations for respectful communication among board members and meeting participants.

 Work closely with the CEO.
 The board chair is usually a major source of support and counsel for the chancellor or superintendent/president.
-The role may include working with the CEO to develop the board meeting agenda.
+He or she works with the chief executive (CEO) to develop the board's meeting agendas.
+The chair reinforces and clarifies board expectations as needed, and ensures that there is an effective CEO evaluation process.